-12. The Structure of UNIX - 1 Lecture
+12. The Structure of UNIX - 3 Lectures

-An overview of the structure of the UNIX operating system and a description of the major components, including: the kernel, device drivers, the filesystem, the process, interprocess communication, the terminal.
+An overview of the structure of the UNIX operating system and a description of the major components, including: the kernel, device drivers, IEEE POSIX and the terminal.
 An introduction to the programming interface to UNIX.

-13. The Filesystem and Files - 1 Lecture
+13. The Filesystem and Files - 2 Lectures

 The structure of the filesystem and associated operations.
 The types of file and the operations on files.